hanzopgp/ModernApproachAIExercices/README.md

 # Presentation

-Exercices from the book Artificial Intelligence : A Modern Approach 4th edition.
+>Exercices from the book Artificial Intelligence : A Modern Approach 4th edition.
+I'm currently reading this book and I will be pushing the exercices in each chapter once I finish.

 # Links